 - a person has changed name by Deed Poll or Licence to Change Name, or

-- a female wishes to revert to the use of her maiden name.
+- a person wishes to revert to the use of their birth or maiden name

 However, there are important exceptions to these rules.

 Landgate follows the anglicised conventions in names, endorsing the surname after the given names and (usually) showing the same surname for married couples.
-Should a woman not wish to use her husband’s name after marriage, she does not have to do so.
+Should a person not wish to use their partner’s name after marriage, they do not have to do so.
 Additionally, after marriage each partner can adopt a hyphenated combination of their surnames in either order.

-Conveyancers can assist the Registrar to maintain accurate records by underlining the surname of transferees.
 In the interests of consistency, the Registrar will use the same naming convention for all names but realises the difficulties faced by persons from cultures where the use of a variety of names is both custom and legal.
 Only the true and correct legal name should be shown on the Register; endorsements including characters such as “@” to indicate “also known as” or “S/O” or “D/O” to indicate “son of” or “daughter of” will not be shown on the title.

 4 Corporation Names